devspresso-ai/devspresso/README.md

 In addition, the code is well-versed at implementing algorithms, and can effectively implement the types of math-heavy or corner-case-heavy functions that humans tend to be less effective at.

+## Known Issues
+- When working within a directory, files may need to be reuploaded periodically if they are changed.
+Currently the only solution is to go through the upload flow again, or to reload the page.

 ## Contributing
 Follow pull request guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).
 ### Issues